What Is Corporation Tax (CT)? A Simple Guide for UK Limited Companies & Company Directors

 Now let’s say youโ€™re a foreign company with a UK branch.
 If the branch earns ยฃ300,000 but only ยฃ150,000 is earned from UK activity, only that ยฃ150,000 from UK activity is taxed under the same rates.

-4. How to register for corporation tax with HMRC
+4. How to register for corporation tax with HMRC in 4 steps

 You must register for corporation tax within 3 months of starting business activity.
 Hereโ€™s how to register for corporation tax with HMRC.